 These are the more important things to know when choosing a new laptop for the first time.
 For more details, please continue to read the laptop buying guide so well to help you better view the section below.

-· At least 8+ hours battery backup is ideal if you plan to take your laptop anywhere.
+- · At least 8+ hours of battery backup is ideal if you plan to take your laptop anywhere.

 Pick a mainstream platform Windows & macOS?